 Coronavirus and Fever Policy:

-If you have symptoms of fever, cough, shortness of breath, decreased smell or think you were exposed to the coronavirus, please contact your primary care physician or urgent care center to review your symptoms and travel history.
+If you have symptoms of fever, cough, shortness of breath, decreased smell congestion, sore throat or think you were exposed to the coronavirus or the flu, please contact your primary care physician or urgent care center to review your symptoms and travel history.
 Coronavirus spreads through coughing and sneezing.
 Practice mask wearing, social distancing, and hand hygiene to prevent spread by close personal contact.

 If you have fever or any symptoms, please call (704-817-2022) to change your appointment to a Telehealth visit.